Our interns form the backbone of our program. In our selection process, we look for students who have:

 - Some familiarity with the criminal justice system

 Interns are thoroughly trained in our embodied learning approach.
 Working closely with professors, they devise ways to connect philosophical questions to appropriate forms of embodied learning in every class.
-Thanks to the Marc Sanders Foundation, we are able to reward our interns with some financial assistance.
+Thanks to the Marc Sanders Foundation and the Institute for the Study of Human Rights, we are able to reward our interns with some financial assistance.
 Many of our interns have gone to law school or graduate school to work on issues concerning criminal justice and its reform.